 - Spend Time in the Entertainment Hall: You can play video games & watch movies here.

 - Watch a Movie in the Theatre: Go see a new movie at the Singapore Airport Movie Theatre.

 - Check Out the Flora & Fauna: There are many parks and gardens inside the airport with different plants and flowers.
 There is a Cactus Garden, Enchanted Garden, Hedge Maze, Orchid Garden, Pedal Garden, and more!

 - Look at the Art Exhibits: There are countless art installations & exhibits at the airport.
 Some favorites are The Memory of Lived Space & Singapore Rojak.

 - Take a dip in the pool & jacuzzi: Pay a day rate to spend time in a rooftop pool & jacuzzi.

 - Get a Spa Service: Indulge in a spa treatment at the airport spa.

-- Go Grocery Shopping: Most airports have small food vendors with basic items.
-Singapore airport has a full-blown supermarket where you can find almost any kind of food that your heart desires.
+- Go Grocery Shopping: At most airports, you can find small food vendors with basic items.
+However, Singapore airport features a full-blown supermarket where you can find almost any food you might want.

-- Bring Your Kids to the Family Zone: Keep your kids occupied in the family zone.
+- Bring Your Kids to the Family Zone: Keep your kids busy in the family zone.
 The area has a small playground, books, and games.